IDme/ID.me-WebVerify-SDK-iOS/README.md

 or download it on Github.

 ## Setup
-1. Drag the **ID.me WebVerify SDK** file into your project.
-This includes the following files
+1. Drag the **ID.me WebVerify SDK** folder into your project.
+This will add the following files:
 	- `IDmeWebVerify.h`
 	- `IDmeWebVerifyNavigationController.h`
 2. Import `IDmeWebVerify.h` into one of your projects, preferably an instance or subclassed instance of `UIViewController`.